Section 179 Vehicles For 2025

-Your guide to Section 179 business vehicle deductions and bonus depreciation in 2024.
+Your guide to Section 179 business vehicle deductions in 2025.

-Did you purchase or finance a new or used vehicle for your small business?
-If so, you might be able to get a nice tax benefit.
-The Section 179 tax deduction lets you deduct all or part of the cost of your vehicle in the first year you use it for business, so long as it qualifies for the Section 179 deduction.
+If you purchase a new or used vehicle for your small business in 2025, you might be able to get a nice tax benefit.
+The Section 179 tax deduction lets you deduct all or part of the cost of your vehicle in the first year you use it for business purposes, so long as it qualifies for the Section 179 deduction.

-Balboa Capital recommends that you speak to a business accountant or tax professional to determine if the business vehicle you want to purchase is eligible and how much of a deduction your business might qualify for.
+Balboa Capital recommends that you speak to a tax professional to determine if the business vehicle you want to purchase is eligible and how much of a deduction your business might qualify for.

 Section 179 limits and information on the Balboa Capital website are for illustrative purposes only; the Section 179 limits and information provided are subject to change by the IRS.
 Please visit the IRS website or consult a qualified tax professional for confirmation of the current Section 179 limits and information related to your situation.